Hélder Lopes (footballer): AEK Athens

-On 21 June 2017, free agent Lopes signed a two-year deal at AEK Athens FC.
+On 21 June 2017, the free agent Lopes signed a two-year deal at AEK Athens FC.
 He made his official debut on 2 August, in a 1–0 away defeat against PFC CSKA Moscow in the second leg of the UEFA Champions League third qualifying round.

 Lopes scored his first goal for the team on 6 January 2018, in a 4–1 victory over against Panetolikos F.C. after an assist from Masoud Shojaei.
-He appeared in 31 matches in all competitions in his first season, helping the club win its first Super League Greece since 1994.
+He appeared in 31 matches in all competitions in his first season, helping the club to win its first Super League Greece since 1994.

 On 29 September 2018, in an away fixture against OFI Crete FC, Lopes suffered an anterior cruciate ligament injury.
 On 8 January 2019, he agreed to a contract extension until the summer of 2022.

 Hapoel Be'er Sheva

 In August 2021, Lopes joined Hapoel Be'er Sheva F.C. of the Israeli Premier League.
+In his first season, the team won the State Cup, with him scoring the decisive strike in the penalty shootout after a 2–2 final draw with Maccabi Haifa FC.
+On 16 July, they lifted the Super Cup, with him also on target as they won on the same method against the same adversary; in between the two honours, the club exercised the option of a second year on his contract.